syncfusion-content/flutter-docs/Flutter/maps/data-labels.md

 ## Show data labels

-You can show data labels in the map using the `showDataLabels` property in the `MapShapeLayer`.
+You can show data labels on the map using the `showDataLabels` property in the `MapShapeLayer`.
 By default, the data labels are rendered based on the value of `shapeDataField` property.
+The default value of the `showDataLabels` property is `false`.

 {% tabs %}
 {% highlight Dart %}